Upper arm pain physiotherapyBy Nigel Chua

 - steroid injections.

-Once the pain has settled, a shoulder physiotherapy exercise program is prescribed to patients to strengthen and stretch the shoulder to regain full movement.
+Once the pain has settled, a frozen shoulder physiotherapy exercise program is prescribed to patients to strengthen and stretch the shoulder to regain full movement.
 If symptoms fail to improve after six months, surgery may be recommended (shoulder manipulation under anesthesia).

 Unfortunately, it can take up to two years to fully recover from a frozen shoulder.
 Each phase can last for a number of months.